How To Increase Fiber In Your Diet

 Pre-packaged juices are often lower in nutrients than you’d think since they tend to spend a lot of time in storage before they get to your table.
 Instead of juicing your fruit and vegetables, eat them whole or chopped into a tasty fruit salad.
 Blending fruit into smoothies is another good option.

 This preserves the fiber and allows you to add in other high-fiber ingredients.
-A scoop of bran, chia seed or leafy vegetables like kale blended into your breakfast smoothie will improve its texture and put more fiber in your diet.
+A scoop of bran, chia seed, or leafy vegetables like kale blended into your breakfast smoothie will improve its texture and put more fiber into your diet.

 Think fiber when it’s time for a snack